-Infill and medium density housing makes up a small proportion of the development activity in Bass Coast, comprising 3% of all residential dwelling approvals between 2015 and 2021 ('other' dwellings, including townhouses, units and apartments).
+Infill and medium density housing (classified by the ABS as 'other' dwellings, a category which includes townhouses, units and apartments) has historically made up a small proportion of the development activity in Bass Coast, comprising around 3% of all residential dwelling approvals between 2015 and 2021.
+In 2022, however, infill and medium density dwellings comprised 13% of all approvals (80 'other' dwellings approved), increasing the proportion of approvals that are infill or medium density to 5%.

-In volume terms, the number of other dwelling approvals has remained low over the past 7 years, generally between 10 and 30 dwellings per annum.
+In volume terms, the number of other dwelling approvals remained low over the period 2015-2021, averaging 20 per annum, before the 2022 increase.

-Of all new 'other residential' dwellings approved since 2015, 50% were located on Phillip Island and 50% on the mainland.
+Of all new 'other residential' dwellings approved since 2015, 58% were located on Phillip Island and 42% on the mainland.

 F30.
-'OTHER RESIDENTIAL' NEW BUILDING APPROVALS, BASS COAST 2015 TO 2021
+'OTHER RESIDENTIAL' NEW BUILDING APPROVALS, BASS COAST 2015 TO 2022

-Source: Other Residential Building Approvals, Bass Coast, ABS, 2015 to 2021.
+Source: Other Residential Building Approvals, Bass Coast, ABS, 2015 to 2022.
 Other residential includes semidetached houses, townhouses; units and apartments.
 LHS and RHS refers to 'Left Hand Side' Axis and 'Right Hand Side' Axis of the graph.